PeerBerry review

 Buyback guarantees

-The partners are usually solid companies, though many lack (banking) licenses, and not every partner is equally strong financially.
-The buyback guarantee sounds reassuring, but it does not automatically mean that your investment is safe.
-The guarantee is typically only applied if the borrower fails to repay and only for defaults over 60 days.
+The partners are often solid companies, but they usually do not have a banking license and not every partner is equally strong financially.
+The buyback guarantee sounds reassuring, but it does not guarantee that you will not lose your investment.

 Criticism on returns